An Overview of Money Transfer Service Scheme (MTSS)

 - Through Overseas Principal, full details of the scheme operation;

-- Facts of branches in India where MTSS will be directed by the applicant;
+- Facts of branches in India where MTSS (Money Transfer Service Scheme) will be directed by the applicant;

-- Submit a copy of AOA (Articles of Association) and MOA (Memorandum of Association) of the applicant where there is a provision regarding the transfer of money busi9ness or make the suitable amendment;
+- Submit a copy of the AOA (Articles of Association) and MOA (Memorandum of Association) of the applicant where there is a provision regarding the transfer of money business or make the suitable amendment;

-- A confidential report in a sealed cover from a minimum two applicant's bankers;
+- A confidential report in a sealed cover from a minimum of two applicant's bankers;

 - Details of linked concern of the applicant operating in the financial sector;